rafmagana/Code-in-Ruby-as-if-you-were-coding-in-Ruby-Presentation/overall_goal/slides.md

-!SLIDE bullets incremental
+!SLIDE supersection

 # Overall goal

-* I won't teach you Ruby
+!SLIDE
-* Show you how to take advantage of the main Ruby features and idioms
+# Show you some of the main features and idioms

-* in only 45 minutes